Last updated on January 2, 2023

 Noah looked at his shoes.

-As if William could read his twin brother’s mind, he chirped, “Just leave them in the car.
+As if William could read his twin brother’s mind, he chirped, “Leave them in the car.
 Come on, before we get busy with family stuff.
 Let’s go.”

 Noah didn’t need much convincing.
 He flipped off his shoes, and they made a beeline to the beach.

-William only wanted his brother to tell him inspiring stories about what God was doing in his church.
+William only wanted his brother to tell him inspiring stories about God’s blessings.
 He tried to imagine how awesome it would be to serve a God-fearing congregation and an elder board that loved the Lord.
 William couldn’t remember the last time his family had attended church regularly.
 He was out of town so much—and while he longed for church fellowship, he could never find the time to make it happen.

 “How is your church?”
 William asked.
 “Are you growing?
 Many new converts?
 How about those missionaries in Africa?
 Do they need more money?”

 That was always William’s answer for not attending church regularly.
 Send more money.
 Not that money wasn’t necessary for missions, but—was there more God wanted from him?

 Noah evaded answering for a minute to couch his words positively.
 “The church is going through some tough times.”

 William nodded as he stopped to soak his feet in a freshly made water hole.
 “Yeah, I suppose with all this woke stuff and gender confusion and social justice”—he paused for a second.
 “Of course, I’d rather deal with that than—”

 “Ah, just all the political stuff.
 Practicing medicine is harder when the government tells you what you can and can’t do, what you can and can’t prescribe, you know, all that stuff you hear in the news.”